 Get exclusive member benefits & effect social change.
 Join Today

-The Zone is the brainchild of Barry Sears, PhD, a biotechnology research scientist from MIT.
+The Zone is the brainchild of Barry Sears, Ph.D., a biotechnology research scientist from MIT.
 Sears's philosophy, which has been extensively featured in his series of popular books, is that food can affect the hormonal response of the body and cause changes in insulin production.
-According to Sears, a food plan with a balanced ratio of carbohydrates (40%), protein (30%), and fat (30%) is the optimal mix for how the human body is genetically programmed and will allow the body to enter an efficient metabolic state (a.k.a "The Zone").
-Therefore, more emphasis is placed on maintaining this ratio, rather than on cutting calories (although the diet does recommend a daily consumption of 1200 calories for women and 1600 for men).
+According to Sears, a food plan with a balanced ratio of carbohydrates (40 percent), protein (30 percent), and fat (30 percent) is the optimal mix for how the human body is genetically programmed, and will allow the body to enter an efficient metabolic state (what he calls "The Zone").
+Therefore, more emphasis is placed on maintaining this ratio, rather than on cutting calories (although the diet does recommend a daily consumption of 1,200 calories for women and 1,600 for men).

 We at Healthline are all about a practical approach to a healthy lifestyle, and our philosophy on dieting is no different.
 There are some groups in the health industry that denounce all popular dieting trends without question or consideration, and that is fine.
 There are some trends that need to be denounced.
 But with others, if you simply take a practical and safe approach and consult your doctor in the process, there is a good possibility that you will lose weight effectively and in a healthy manner.